fbpx

 Reading Time: 6 minutes

 We’ve covered big data and analytics in some of our previous posts, and in this post, we focus solely on IBM Watson big data.
-Where it started, its evolution and growth, and how IBM Watson is powering big data and analytics today.
-We also explore some industry use cases.
-You’ll have a greater understanding and appreciation for IBM Watson and big data.
+We will discuss where it started, its evolution and growth, and how IBM Watson is powering big data and analytics today.
+We will also explore some industry use cases.
+By the end of this post, you will have a greater understanding and appreciation for IBM Watson and big data analytics.

 Download our summary sheet to learn more about the future of IBM Watson.